anuragd317/SQL_Music_Store_Analysis/README.md

 # 🎵 Music Store Global – SQL Data Analysis Project

-Welcome to the **Music Store Global** SQL project!
-This repository showcases a comprehensive analysis of a fictional global music retail database using SQL.
-The objective is to extract meaningful insights related to **customer behavior**, **sales trends**, and **music preferences** across countries.
+This SQL project showcases a comprehensive analysis of a fictional global music retail database using SQL.
+The objective is to extract meaningful insights related to **customer behavior**, **sales trends**, **music preferences** and **top artist** across countries and genres.

----

-## 📌 Project Summary

-This project simulates a real-world business scenario for a global music brand (like Nike, but for music).
-Leveraging structured data, advanced SQL techniques, and creative visualization, it answers key business questions and helps inform strategic decisions.

 ---